Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 inform you of security vulnerabilities or active attacks, or contact you for other Meerkat DSA-related things.

+## MEERKAT_ADMINISTRATOR_EMAIL_PUBLIC

+If set to `1`, the administrator email configured by [`MEERKAT_ADMINISTRATOR_EMAIL`](#meerkatadministratoremail) will be exposed in the root DSE as a value of the `administratorsAddress` attribute.

+This can be handy for allowing people and organizations to reach out to you or your organization regarding your DSA, such as for GDPR data deletion requests, DMCA takedown notices, or to inform you of security vulnerabilities.
+On the other hand, exposing your email address could expose you to phishing, spam, or other security issues attendant to an exposed email address.

 ## MEERKAT_ATTR_CERT_CHAIN_FILE

 The filepath of the chain of attribute certificates and